 jupyter notebook, or by opening Anaconda Navigator and clicking the Jupyter Notebook icon.

-With Anaconda you can download and install four extensions for the Jupyter Notebook that make the notebook easier to use:
+With Anaconda you can download and install 4 extensions for the Jupyter Notebook which make the notebook easier to use:

-> Installing any of the four installs all of them.
+Installing any of the 4 installs all of them.
 The _nb_ext_conf package is also installed, which activates the extensions.

-> To get the extensions using Anaconda Navigator:
+To get the extensions using Anaconda Navigator:

-> - Install and manage notebook extensions packages like any other packages.
-See User guide.
+- Install and manage notebook extensions packages like any other packages.
+See Navigator user guide.

-> - To use the new extensions, on the Navigator Home tab, open Jupyter Notebook.
+- To use the new extensions, on the Navigator Home tab, open Jupyter Notebook.